SaiPrashanthMaddhe/CSM02-Cricket-Video-to-Text-Summarization-Major/README.md

 4. Version Control: Git installed for version control management, facilitating collaboration and tracking changes in code and project files.
-5. External Libraries and Models: Installation of additional libraries and models such as Paddle OCR, BART (Bidirectional and Auto-Regressive Transformers), and pretrained models like VGG16 for image processing and text summarization tasks.
+5. External Libraries and Models: Installation of additional libraries and models such as Paddle OCR, BART (Bidirectional and Auto-Regressive Transformers), and pretrained models like VGG16 for image processing and text summarization tasks.
 6. Internet Connectivity: High-speed internet connection for accessing online resources, downloading additional datasets, and cricket match footage.

 **HARDWARE REQUIREMENTS**